Marburg: Romanticism

-Owing to its neglect during the entire eighteenth century, Marburg – like Rye or Chartres – survived as a relatively intact Gothic town, simply because there was no money spent on any new architecture or expansion.
+Owing to its neglect during the entire 18th century, Marburg – like Rye or Chartres – survived as a relatively intact Gothic town, simply because there was no money spent on any new architecture or expansion.
 When Romanticism became the dominant cultural and artistic paradigm in Germany, Marburg became a centre of activities once again, and many of the leaders of the movement lived, taught, or studied in Marburg.
 They formed a circle of friends that was of great importance, especially in literature, philology, folklore, and law.

 The group included Friedrich Carl von Savigny, the most important jurist of his day and father of the Roman Law adaptation in Germany, as well as the poets, writers, and social activists Achim von Arnim, Clemens Brentano, and especially Bettina von Arnim, Clemens Brentano's sister, who became Achim von Arnim's wife.
 Most famous internationally, however, were the Brothers Grimm, who collected many of their fairy tales here.
+The best-known illustrations for the fairy tale editions are by the painter Otto Ubbelohde, who also lived in and near Marburg.
 The original building inspiring his drawing Rapunzel's Tower stands in Amönau near Marburg.
 Across the Lahn hills, in the area called Schwalm, the costumes of little girls included a red hood.